 UNC Cancer Genetics Clinic

-We are not scheduling outpatient appointments at this time due to concerns of COVID19.
-We will be in touch regarding a future appointment once our clinic re-opens.
+We are not currently scheduling in-person outpatient appointments at this time due to concerns of COVID19.
+We are scheduling telemedicine visits for a select group of referrals and will be in contact if your referral meets criteria for this visit type.
 If a referral is urgent, please call our team to discuss alternative genetic counseling options.
 Thank you for your patience during this time.